Module Lattice Security (Part II): Module Lattice Reduction via Optimal Sign Selection: Module Reduction via Diagonal CDPR's Analysis

-The bound \eqref{E:base-bound} requires the $C$-balance hypothesis (Definition \ref{D:balanced}) on the input basis.
-This hypothesis holds for MLWE-sampled bases (Lemma \ref{lem:mlwe-balance}), and more generally for any basis where the Galois conjugates of the $\langle\tilde{\mathbf{b}}_i,\tilde{\mathbf{b}}_i\rangle_K$ are approximately equidistributed.
-An adversarial (worst-case) input basis may violate this hypothesis by arbitrary amounts; in that case, the basis can be preprocessed to satisfy balance via algebraic LLL \cite{LLPS19,KEF20}, which raises $C$ by a factor of at most $2^{O(n)}$ still subsumed into the $\tO(\sqrt n)$ exponent of $\gamma_{\rm CDPR}$ for large $n$.
-Since our target regime is MLWE, we state the main theorem under the natural assumption $C=O(1)$.
+The bound \eqref{E:baseB} requires the $C$-balance hypothesis (Definition \ref{D:balanced}) on the input basis.
+This holds for MLWE-sampled bases (Lemma \ref{lem:mlwebal}), and more generally for any basis where the Galois conjugates of the $\langle\tilde{\mathbf{b}}_i, \tilde{\mathbf{b}}_i\rangle_K$ are approximately equidistributed.
+An worst-case input basis may violate the hypothesis, in that case, the basis can be preprocessed to satisfy balance via algebraic LLL \cite{LLPS19,KEF20}, which raises $C$ by a factor of at most $2^{O(n)}$ still subsumed into the $\tO(\sqrt n)$ exponent of $\gamma$ for large $n$.
+Since our target regime is MLWE, we state the main theorem under the assumption $C=O(1)$.

-For ML-KEM ($n=256$, $d\in\{2,3,4\}$) with the CBD input distribution, numerical experiments (Table \ref{Ta:balance}) yield $C\le 1.8$ across $10^4$ trials.
-The resulting module reduction factor is $\alpha_d:= \sqrt{C}\le 1.4$, independent of $d$, with all polynomial dependence on $d$ absorbed into the implicit constant of $\gamma_{\rm CDPR}$ via the per-line CDPR bound.
+For ML-KEM ($n=256$, $d\in\{2, 3, 4\}$) with the centered binomial distribution (CBD) input distribution, numerical simulations (Table \ref{Ta:balance}) yield $C\le 1.8$.
+The resulting module reduction factor is $\alpha_d:= \sqrt{C}\le 1.4$, independent of $d$, with all polynomial dependence on $d$ absorbed into the implicit constant of $\gamma$ via the per-line CDPR's bound.